matteo14c/HaploCoV/docs/source/data.rst

    :align: center

 If any of the columns indicated above (names **must be matched exactly**) is not found in your metadata table, execution of HaploCoV will halt and an error message will be raised.
-This does not mean that you necessarily need to provide data from the GISAID database as the main input (see below) to HaploCoV, but just that the metadata that you provide **must have** columns names consistent with those reported above.
+This does not mean that HaploCoV can process only data from the GISAID database (see below), but only that the metadata that you provide **must have** columns names consistent with those indicated above.

 Important: providing "external" data
 ====================================

-While HaploCoV was designed to work with data from GISAID, the tool can in principle work also with data from other sources, however  metadata must always comply with the prerequisites indicated above and valid metadata tables must include 5 columns with the following names:
+While HaploCoV was designed to work with data from GISAID, the tool can in principle work also with data from other sources, however metadata must always comply with the format described above.
+Valid metadata tables must include 5 columns with the following names:
 * "Virus name";
 * "Collection date";
 * "Submission date";
 * "Location";
 * "Pango Lineage";

+Names must match exacly.
+HaploCoV is case-insensitive.

 Important: using data from Nextstrain
 =====================================

 Users that do not have access to GISAID can obtain the complete collection of publicly available SARS-CoV-2 sequences and associated metadata from Nexstrain, please refer to `here <https://nextstrain.org/sars-cov-2/>`_ for more information.
 Metadata in "Nexstrain format" can be obtained from `here <https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz>`_).
 Since these data have already been processed by Nexstrain using their *ncov workflow*, allele variants are already included in the metadata file and hence **you will not need** to download also the genomic sequences and align them to the reference genome.
 However Nextstrain data, still needs to be converted in "HaploCoV" format.
 This can be done by using the *NextStrainToHaploCoV.pl* script included in this repository (see below).